Mitsubishi ABS Warning Light On – Service Required

 Traction control and stability control light

-- You may see those warning lights come on as well.
-These systems depend on the ABS to function, so they will be disabled when there is a problem with the ABS.
+- You may also see those warning lights come on.
+These systems depend on the ABS to function, so they will be disabled when the ABS is damaged.

 Symptoms